ThePhar/APSM64TrackerPack/README.md

 ## Bug Reports

-This is my first time creating such a pack, so if you notice any issues or bugs, please create an issue for me to investigate and include the exported state,the pack version, your PopTracker version, and what your expectations were.
+This is my first time creating such a pack, so if you notice any issues or bugs, please [create an issue](https://github.com/ThePhar/APSM64TrackerPack/issues/new/choose) for me to investigate and include the exported state, the pack version, your PopTracker version, and what your expectations were.

 ## Compiling from Source